colin-gourlay/sundown-sessions/src/content/shows/1/featured-guest.md

 #
 {{< figure src="1-guest-logo.jpeg" title="The Big Now (c.1989)" alt="The Big Now" width="75%" >}}

-I currently don't have contact information or social media links for The Big Now.
-If you possess such details, kindly share them through the contact page.
-Upon receiving consent, I will post them here for the benefit of others.
+At the moment, I don’t have any contact details or social media links for The Big Now.
+If you know of any, please share them via the contact page.
+With permission, I’ll post them here so others can connect too.

 ### Contact details